 The V2 Pro Series 7 is a very pocketable vaporizer.
 It’s just the right size to easily grip and throw in your pocket.
 It’s about 1 ¾ inches taller than the Pax 2 and about ¾’s of an inch wider.
 So it’s not the smallest but still easy to conceal.
 The exact dimensions of the V2 Pro Series 7 are 5 1/8 inches tall by 1 3/8 inches wide by about 1 inch deep.
 The Series 7 weighs 111 grams with the dry herb cartridge.
 By comparison the Pax 2 weighs 90 grams, the Firefly 2 weighs 140 grams, the Haze v3 weighs 193 grams, and the TI Grasshopper weighs about 55 grams.

-So I would recommend this to a person who might not be a heavy user in any category (dry, liquid, wax/concentrates).
+So I would recommend this to a person who might not be a heavy user in any category (dry herb, or, wax/concentrates).
 You simply like to vape all materials but you don’t vape all the time.
 Basically, if you are vaping mostly dry herbs, you are better off with a different vaporizer and I will mention a few good options below.
 If you like the idea of having options, the Series 7 will work for you.

 V2 Pro Series 7 Accessories

-With the V2 Pro Series 7, you get (1) one dry herb (loose leaf) cartridge, (1) one e-liquid cartridge, Wall charger, USB charger, a brush, double ended scooper, and 3 extra dry herb screens.
+With the V2 Pro Series 7, you get (1) one dry herb (loose leaf) cartridge, Wall charger, USB charger, a brush, double ended scooper, and 3 extra dry herb screens.
 Decent accessory setup for the price.
 I really like the usb magnetic charger, it’s slick.